Immigration Act of 1924: Provisions

 The 1890-based quotas were set to last until 1927, when they would be replaced by of a total annual quota of 150,000, proportional to the national origins figures from the 1920 census.
-However, this did little to diversify the nations from which immigrants came from because the 1920 census did not include Blacks, Mulattos, and Asians as part of the American population used for the quotas.
+However, this did little to diversify the nations from which immigrants came because the 1920 census did not include Blacks, Mulattos, and Asians as part of the American population used for the quotas.
 The lowest quota per country was 100 individuals, but even then only those eligible for citizenship could immigrate to the U.S. (i.e. only whites in China could immigrate).
 Establishing national origin quotas for the country proved to be a difficult task, and was not accepted and completed until 1929.
 The act gave 85% of the immigration quota to Northern and Western Europe and those who had an education or had a trade.
 The other 15% went disproportionately to Eastern and Southern Europe.

 The act established preferences under the quota system for certain relatives of U.S. residents, including their unmarried children under 21, their parents, and spouses at least 21 and over.
 It also preferred immigrants at least 21 who were skilled in agriculture and their wives and dependent children under 16.
 Non-quota status was accorded to wives and unmarried children under 18 of U.S. citizens; natives of Western Hemisphere countries, with their families; non-immigrants; and certain others.

-Subsequent amendments eliminated certain elements of the law's inherent discrimination against women.
+Subsequent amendments eliminated certain elements of the law's discrimination against women, but this was not more fully achieved until 1952.